 “I’m the luckiest man alive.”

-“My daughter said, ‘Dad, you had a heart attack and you’re at UK Hospital.’
+“My daughter said, ‘Dad, you had a heart attack and you’re at UK HealthCare.’
 The night before, Kentucky had played Duke, and I asked, ‘Who won the ballgame last night?’
 She said, ‘Dad, you don’t want to know.’
 I said, ‘Okay.
 Who won the Kentucky/Georgia game on Saturday?’
 She said, ‘Let’s talk about your recovery instead.’”

 Mark Meade’s heart has been through a lot.
 For 50 years, plaque had been building up in his arteries.
 He spent eight years working with Dr. Tom Whayne at Gill Heart & Vascular Institute, going from “1% of the worst lipid profiles in the country to 1% of the best.”
 But those decades of damage had taken a toll—one that Mark didn’t realize until it was almost too late.